nygilmanov/testRep/writeup_template.md

 - In the case of lane lines, we're interested only in edges of a particular orientation.
 So now we will explore the direction, or orientation, of the gradient.

+**Color space**

-I have also explored thresholding individual RGB color channels.
+I have explored thresholding individual RGB color channels.
 I have checked them side by side to see which ones do a better job of picking up the lane lines:

     - R = image[:,:,0]
     - G = image[:,:,1]
     - B = image[:,:,2]

+Finally i have applyed threshold to the red channel

+As a seprate step I have explored thresholding from HLS perspective (hue, lightness, and saturation) and finally played with saturation
+Saturation is a measurement of colorfulness.
+So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color

+    - H = hls[:,:,0]
+    - L = hls[:,:,1]
+    - S = hls[:,:,2]

-Finally I ended up with red one
+Finally I have combined all thresholds into one combined expression

-Final combination of all aspects

 combined[(gradx == 1) | ((mag_binary == 1) & (dir_binary == 1)) | (sbinary ==1 ) | (rbinary == 1)] = 1

-Give the following result
+Once we apply the combined transformation to the final image we will get the following result

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-TODO

 ![alt text](./writeup_images/color_gradient.png)